ArtemPyanykh/cousin_roman/README.md

 # CousinRoman

-`CousinRoman` is a `String` extension which allows you to convert Roman numerals (following modern subtractive notation) to Arabic numbers (i.e. Integers).
+`CousinRoman` provides functionality to convert between Roman and Arabian numerals.

+The functionality provided via String and Integer extensions.

 ## Installation